-If there is a power loss lasting more than 48 hours, information will be posted at least once per day on the front doors of the locations.
-Posted information will be provided by the Fort Bend County Office of Homeland Security & Emergency Management as well as any informational items specific to Sienna.
+If there is a power loss lasting more than 48 hours, information will be posted as new information is available on the front doors of the locations.
+Posted information may also direct residents to the local emergency operations authority.

 Additionally, residents should tune to AM 1670.
 This is an AM radio station operated by the Fort Bend County Office of Homeland Security & Emergency Management.
 Information is provided through this radio station in the event of an emergency.
 This station operates 24 hours a day, 7 days a week and broadcasts NOAA weather radio when not broadcasting emergency information.